Françoise Hardy: Health and death

 Between late 2004 and early 2005 Hardy was diagnosed with MALT lymphoma, which inaugurated a "hellish period" that disrupted her life.
 She underwent chemotherapy treatment that was initially successful.
 In March 2015, her condition worsened and she had to be admitted to hospital, where she was put into an artificial coma and nearly died.
 While in hospital, she broke her hip and elbow.
 She told Le Figaro in 2015: "I also have a lot of difficulty walking...
 There are times when I absolutely cannot see anyone and I cannot go out.
 But I remain positive...
 I avoid thinking about it, it does not obsess me."
 Hardy underwent further chemotherapy and immunotherapy sessions.
 Her health worsened, and in 2021 she made news as an advocate for the legalization of physician-assisted suicide in France.
 She said in interviews that if her condition became unbearable to the point where she can no longer "do the things that [her] life requires", she would resort to euthanasia, but would not have the consultation to do so.
 In the same year, she disclosed that she could no longer sing as a result of the effects of the treatments.
 Hardy died of laryngeal cancer in Paris, on 11 June 2024, at the age of 80.
-Prior to her death she had also experienced several falls and bone fractures.
+Before her death she had also experienced several falls and bone fractures.
 Her son announced her death on Instagram, writing "Mom is gone..."
 On 20 June 2024 a farewell ceremony took place at Père Lachaise Cemetery at the crematorium and columbarium building.